 Mr. Miller was born in New York City and raised in Rye Town, New York, and Greenwich, Connecticut.
 He received his B.A. in economics, magna cum laude, from Brown University.
 (His junior year was spent at the London School of Economics.)
 He received his law degree from Columbia Law School, where he was a James Kent Scholar and book reviews editor of the Columbia Law Review.

 Miller is a member of the Council on Foreign Relations and the Screen Actors Guild (thanks to a cameo appearance in the thriller, The Siege.)
 He serves on the board of directors of the Partnership for Los Angeles Schools, and was appointed by Secretary of Education Arne Duncan to serve on The Equity and Excellence Commission, which examined inequities in school finance.
 He speaks often on public policy to diverse audiences, including invited sessions at No. 10 Downing Street, and with official groups in Beijing and Shanghai at the request of the U.S. Department of State (including a talk at the Communist Party's executive training center).
-His wife, Jody Miller, is the founder and CEO of Business Talent Group, recently named by Forbes as one of America's "Most Promising Companies."
-Their daughter, 18, is a freshman in college.
+His wife, Jody Miller, is the co-founder and CEO of Business Talent Group, recently named by Forbes as one of America's "Most Promising Companies."
+They have a 20 year old daughter and live in Los Angeles.